Papua, Indonesia’s last frontier, is one of the most remote, beautiful and culturally fascinating places I’ve ever seen.

 The hostels in Papua are quite expensive, however, there are several interesting couchs both in Jayapura and Wamena.
 Check out the Couchsurfing Website.

 The map I have attached to this post is indicative and distances are not to scale, but it serves to give you an idea.
 In Wamena you can get more detailed maps.
+You can have a look at this Wikiloc route.

 Although we walked for six days, I think a 4-day route through the valley is enough to meet people and enjoy the scenery.